Alex Webb MD/piano

 Please note the changes from the originally announced artist line up

-Hampstead Jazz Club in association with Jazz FM proudly presents A Very Special Evening Of Jazz.
+Hampstead Jazz Club in association with Jazz FM proudly presents Jazz On A Summer’s Evening.

-Hosted by Jazz FM’s Nigel Williams, A Very Special Evening Of Festive Jazz will take place in front of a socially distanced audience and will be streamed live around the world, showcasing a perfectly mixed cocktail of classic jazz with a festive twist from an eclectic array of artists including Carroll Thompson, Jo Harrop, Tara Minton and Paul Lee.
+Hosted by Jazz FM’s Nigel Williams, Jazz On A Summer’s Evening will take place in front of a socially distanced audience and will be streamed live around the world, showcasing a perfectly mixed cocktail of classic jazz with a festive twist from an eclectic array of artists including Carroll Thompson, Jo Harrop, Tara Minton and Paul Lee.
 Plus some special guest appearances to be announced.

 After what has been an incredibly difficult year for musicians in the jazz community, all profits from live streaming ticket sales will go to the Hampstead Jazz Club musicians’ support fund.